eguneys/jener/README.md

 </html>
 ```

-It has only 2 features, mix-in and layout, to generate a page.
+It has only 2 features, mix-in and layout, to generate pages.

 I asked [this question](https://stackoverflow.com/questions/63865108/how-to-code-a-simple-static-page-generator) on Stackoverflow which ended up deleted.

 ### Usage

-In a folder, put all your layouts mix-in and page definitions, in separate `html` files.
+In a folder, put all your layout, mix-in and page definitions, in separate `html` files.

 Then `cd` into the folder and run `jener outputdirectory`.
 This will generate all your page definitions into the `outputdirectory`.